Coverfish/Nationbuilder/README.md

 # Nation Builder Engine (working title)

-Procedural 2D world generator / scuffed custom engine that *might* one day turn into a real-time Hearts of Iron x Civ 6-style nation builder.
+Procedural 2D world generator / scuffed custom engine that *might* one day turn into a real-time Hearts of Iron 4, Civ 6-style nation builder.

 Right now, it mostly generates cursed planets, lets you zoom around them, and then your GPU cries.
 My house hasn't burned down (yet)